zuixjs/zuixjs.org/source/pages/documentation/getting_started/index.md

 ```

 Read more about all other `zuix` command functionality from [`zuix-cli`](../cli/) documentation page.

+You can also try the web-starter template live on [StackBlitz](https://stackblitz.com/github/zuixjs/zuix-web-starter?terminal=start).

 ## Bare library usage on an existing site